Technical Education and Skills Development Authority: Private Education Student Financial Assistance (PESFA)

 The program offers educational scholarships and benefactions to college who are not only qualified but also deserving of financial assistance.
 In publicizing and also promoting TVET, it also guides the enrolees/ beneficiaries on what choice of career they plan on pursuing and the skills needed to be successful in these jobs which are a hot pick in the economy.
 Established through Section 8 of Republic Act No. 8545, the PESFA also gives assistance to institutions and establishments that gave a respectable amount of effort in the program by supplying a fair amount of enrolees to their respective courses.

 Training for Work Scholarship (TWSP)

-Launched in May 2006 by the Office of the President, the Training for Work Scholarship (TWSP) aims to give out solutions to the where the lack in skills in sectors that relate with one another such as metals and engineering, along with construction, tourism many more.
+Launched in May 2006 by the Office of the President, the Training for Work Scholarship (TWSP) aims to give out solutions to those with a lack of skills in sectors that relate with one another such as metals and engineering, along with construction, tourism many more.
 Beginning in 2008 as a part of the regular budget, this program also looks to give out more opportunities for employees through incentives and proper training programs that link both jobs internationally and domestically.
 Also, its goal is to reinforce TVET institutions in making the quality of their delivery programs better in order to meet the requirements of a certain job.